-• Landowner intentions - the site is in private ownership so control over the form of development can only be exercised through planning

-- Uncertainty as to the future development form, as the supermarket operator has walked away, potentially leaving a viability gap with known site abnormals of c. £9 million - Lack of a detailed masterplan this needs to be undertaken to establish a workable and market facing employment scheme - Significant site abnormal costs.
+- Landowner intentions the site is in private ownership so control over - the form of development can only be exercised through planning - Uncertainty as to the future development form, as the supermarket operator has walked away, potentially leaving a viability gap - with known site abnormals of c. £9 million - Lack of a detailed masterplan this needs to be undertaken to establish a workable and market facing employment scheme - Significant site abnormal costs.
 Power £6 million power cable required from Barnham Cross (S.W Thetford) and £3 million for access improvements and roundabouts - Phone mast on site - Excellent site for B2 but significant viability issue - 5.30 Potential Proposed Action Approach New Anglia LEP to explore funding options for removal of site abnormals, possibly thorough a JV arrangement.
 Consider Local Development Order for a Simplified Planning Zone.
-Work with the landowner to prepare a masterplan the site.

-5.31 Thetford Enterprise Park (BL2)

-• Energy supply - this is a significant issue which needs to be resolved as the development will be restricted until this is addressed improvements or make provision for improvements to the A11 junction to sustain the new development north and south of Kilverstone Hall, with associated parkland including the Gallows Hill scheduled monument.
+Work with the landowner to prepare a masterplan the site. - 5.31 Thetford Enterprise Park (BL2) - Energy supply this is a significant issue which needs to be resolved as the development will be restricted until this is addressed - Highways improvements we understand that there is a need to make - improvements or make provision for improvements to the A11 junction to sustain the new development - Low pressure gas main understood to be a potential issue - SUDS drainage solution also understood to be a potential issue - Landscape and setting there are a number of distinctive buildings north and south of Kilverstone Hall, with associated parkland including the Gallows Hill scheduled monument.
 However public sector intervention may be inappropriate, as the affordable housing component has been reduced to meet the development viability threshold in the present economic climate.
 5.32 Potential Proposed action - Consider loans to fund road works from the LEP, Local Authorities and the HCA 'Infrastructure and Investment Fund' to unlock the development.